wsucauid798/modbots/README.md

 ## Run

-Clone the application repositories into the monorepo:
+Clone the source for each of the related applications into the monorepo:

 ```powershell
 git clone https://github.com/wsucauid798/modbots-backend.git